The Fighter

 Because, at the end of the day, it does…

 Droplets of blood are splattered around the ring like rose petals on the floor.
 The air smells like a mixture of liquor, leather, and sweat.
 Around him and through him, the echoes of a roaring crowd reverberate off the walls so loudly that he can feel it in the pits of his stomach.
 Sweat beads off his brow and into the corners of his eyes.
-His vision begins to focus as he marches out to face his opponent.
+His vision begins to focus as he marches out to meet his opponent.

 It's round number four in a nine-round match, but he’s been fighting since he was ten.